arananet/X68000CPUADAPTER-PISTORM/README.md

 # X68000CPUADAPTER-PISTORM

 This simple adapter allows to use a 68000 DIP CPU standard into a X68000 machine.
-Also is ready for a plausible version of the pistorm (not yet ready) on a X68000 machine.
 The measures has been taked on a Ace machine.
 It has been designed specially to use with the PISTORM board (Claude's Schwarz design).

+### Note:

+This will electronically work with PISTORM but firmware needs some work and is not ready yet.
+Do not stalk Claude's or other developers, give people some time to test it.

 # Images